pmunts/muntsos/README.txt

    The MuntsOS root file system can be extended at boot time using any of three mechanisms:

-   First, if /boot/tarballs exists, any gzip tarball files (.tgz) in it will be extracted on top of the root file system.
+   First, if /boot/tarballs exists, any gzip'ed tarball files (.tgz) in it will be extracted on top of the root file system.
 Typically you would use this mechanism for customized /etc/passwd, .ssh/authorized_keys, and similiar system configuration files.

-   Second, if /boot/packages/${BOARDBASE} exists, any Debian package files (.deb) in it will be installed into the root file system.
-Note that packages from the [15]Debian project will probably not work with MuntsOS.
-Packages should be built specifically for MuntsOS.
-(The .deb package file format is simply convenient to use, as it is supported by BusyBox.)
+   Secondly, if /boot/packages exists, any Debian package files (.deb) in it will be installed into the root file system.
+Note that packages from the [15]Debian project will probably not work; they must be built specifically for MuntsOS.
+The startup script that installs .deb packages also installs .rpm and .nupkg packages.

    The [16]GPIO Server extension package demonstrates how to build a Debian package that adds application specific software to MuntsOS.